PRITI-MJ/DevTinder/src/Readme.md

 --v in document of mongodb defines the version. good practice => Do not assign id to a user, it will automatically get created by monogodb itself.

+Difference between PATCH and PUT?
+-> PUT replaces an entire resource, while PATCH applies a partial update to a resource.

+Anything which is not defined in the schema it will be ignored by the database.